-Cost of long-term medical and disability benefits to Afghanistan and Iraq veterans: Research roundup
+Cost of long-term medical benefits to Afghanistan and Iraq veterans

 To understand the true cost of war, one must consider not only the military operations themselves, but also the loss of life and the need of returning veterans for long-term medical and disability benefits.
 Indeed, even as overseas troop levels and operations costs begin to fall — the Obama administration has stated that it anticipates keeping approximately 10,000 troops in Afghanistan after 2014, down from a high of 100,000 in 2011 — certain long-term costs continue to rise as soldiers return home and begin to claim benefits.
 A March 2013 Associated Press analysis found that 45% of veterans of the post-9/11 wars are seeking disability benefits.

 Moreover, as technology has improved — better protective gear and first aid, faster evacuations, and more effective surgical techniques — soldiers are now surviving injuries that would have killed them in the past.
 According to a 2007 paper from the Harvard Kennedy School of Government, “Soldiers Returning from Iraq and Afghanistan: The Long-term Costs of Providing Veterans Medical Care and Disability Benefits,” as of 2006 — when intense fighting was taking place in the Iraq War — 16 service members were being wounded for every one killed.
 This is by far the highest ratio in U.S. history — in Vietnam an average of 2.6 soldiers were wounded for every one killed; in World War II the ratio was two to one.